Do You Understand The Types Of Child Custody?

 Ask A Lawyer About Your Case

-We have offices in Lincolnton and Denver, and we meet clients at our Gastonia office by appointment only.
-This office is primarily used for domestic matters.
-We serve clients throughout Lincoln County.
+We have offices located in Lincolnton and Denver.
+We serve clients all throughout Lincoln County.